bodlukas/BayesFrag/README.md

 - The [second tutorial](Tutorial2.ipynb) shows how the Bayesian approach can be applied to a realistic damage survey data set.

-- To avoid any additional dependency on a specific ground motion model (GMM) library, the GMM computions are performed prior and separate to the fragility parameter estimation.
-The [third tutorial](Tutorial3.ipynb) explains these computations.
+- The [third tutorial](Tutorial3.ipynb) explains the computation of the GMM estimates, which is done prior and separate to the fragility parameter estimation.

 ## Structure